The reading of the Broadway musical version of the film Elf got some pretty good buzz

 Elf: The Musical is eying a Broadway run next holiday season.

-One thought on “The reading of the Broadway musical version of the film Elf got some pretty good buzz”
+One response to “The reading of the Broadway musical version of the film Elf got some pretty good buzz”